zornpatch14/Portfolio-Dashboard-codex/api/README.md

 # API Skeleton

 This is a FastAPI scaffold for the new stack.
-It currently exposes a health check only.
-Agents should implement the full API surface described in `REBUILD_PLAN.md`.
+The `feature/api` branch wires the v1 endpoints described in `REBUILD_PLAN.md` (upload, file metadata, series, metrics, correlations, CTA, optimizers with SSE job streaming, and exports) to stub services so the OpenAPI contract is documented and explorable.

 ## Local dev
 ```sh